 Bully the wind.

 Zipp's Vuka Bull Carbon Basebar has an illustrious history, even at its relatively young age.
-Earning both a gold medal in an Olympic time trial as well as a Kona victory, the bar has shown its versatility in two different races on two large stages.
+Earning both a gold medal in time trials as well as a Kona victory, the bar has shown its versatility in two different races on two large stages.
 The good news is that it's available for the rest of us, too, whether we're self-sponsored amateurs or looking towards a spot in the peloton.

 Zipp knows that building a TT cockpit starts with a base bar, and it engineered the Vuka Bull to offer an efficient platform with the vibration dampening effects and weight-saving advantages of carbon construction that it's known for.
 Zipp recently revisited the Vuka Bull design, making slight alterations to its airfoil shape while keeping it fully compliant with all UCI regulations.